 It would be easy to underestimate the accomplishment of Colonial Williamsburg, much less its growth.
 Between Rev. Goodwin’s heroic labors and the Rockefeller’s exceptional philanthropy, the restoration was a truly improbable feat.
 So much might have gone wrong.
 Just the week before agreeing to finance the purchase of the Ludwell-Paradise House, Rockefeller himself had written to Goodwin that, beyond a few pockets where the old buildings still stood, “any effort to reproduce the conditions as they existed along the main street leading to the College would be quite impossible.”

 Yet here we are.
-Ninety years later, the dream—of inspiring people from all walks of life, and from all parts of the world, with the story of America’s beginnings—continues to move forward.
+Ninety-one years later, the dream—of inspiring people from all walks of life, and from all parts of the world, with the story of America’s beginnings—continues to move forward.
 The reconstruction is not merely the bricks and mortar of projects like the Public Armoury and the Market House, it’s the ongoing effort to better understand our story, warts and all, and to learn from it.

 Today the responsibility for protecting the legacy of John D. Rockefeller, Jr. and Rev. Goodwin falls to all of us.
 Join us in the reconstruction.
 Philanthropy made the dream possible, and it keeps the Foundation operating today.
 Please support Colonial Williamsburg’s mission at whatever level you can afford.